Chapter 15: The Sig Sauer

 The cold met her at the jetway.

-Not Portland cold, which crept in sideways through fleece and suggested you might want a layer.
-Not even Coos Bay cold, which came off the water with salt and intention and left your face feeling scraped.
-This was something else.
 This was cold that didn’t negotiate.
 It occupied the space between her coat and her skin in the time it took to cross thirty feet of tarmac, and it settled there with the patience of something that had been waiting.

 Duluth’s airport was small — one terminal, low ceilings, the industrial carpet and fluorescent light of every regional airport she’d ever transited through on a case.
-She walked through baggage claim with her carry-on and her phone and the folder she’d built on the kitchen table eight hours ago, and outside the automatic doors the wind hit her like a hand to the chest.
+She walked through baggage claim with her carry-on and her phone and the folder she’d built on the kitchen table eight hours ago, and outside the automatic doors the wind hit her like a hand to the jaw.

 Lake Superior was visible from the parking lot.
 Gray-steel, horizon-wide, indifferent in a way the Pacific had never been.
 The Pacific moved.
 It churned and spat and threw itself at the coast like it had something to prove.
 Superior just sat there.
 Enormous.
 The color of an old knife blade.
-A body of water that would kill you through temperature alone and wouldn’t bother to be dramatic about it.

 She made it to the rental counter in the terminal with her ears burning and her fingers already stiff.
 A white Chevy Malibu, nothing that stood out.
 She pulled out of the lot and drove west on the road that followed the hillside above the harbor, the city built on the long slope below her — old brownstone, the Aerial Lift Bridge in the distance, ore docks, the kind of beauty that came from survival rather than intention.
 A city that wore its history the way her clients wore their scars — visible, unadorned, not asking to be admired.